aimeeu/armory-docs-docsy/content/en/docs/GuidesAdmin/fiat-create-permissions.md

 ---
-layout: post
 title: Restrict Application Creation
-order: 210
-published: true
 ---

 Configure Fiat, the Spinnaker microservice responsible for authorization (authz), to control which users can create applications.
 This guide focuses on the `prefix` source to control permissions for any applications whose name starts with a given prefix.

 ## Requirements

 * Armory Spinnaker 2.17 (OSS 1.17) or later
 * Fiat must be enabled and configured to work with an identity provider.
 For more information, see [Authorization (RBAC)](https://www.spinnaker.io/setup/security/authorization/).

 ## Guidelines